mariohernandez/training/advanced-topics/card-variation.md

 `npm run watch`

 In your browser of choice open the following URL: [http://localhost:3000](http://localhost:3000).
 Now both component variants should match the expected components.
-The second variation should have a button in addition to the class of `card__wide` along with `card`.
+The second variant should have a button in addition to the class of `card__wide` along with `card`.
 How cool is this? 🧠 😮

 ### Next: Create a Card paragraph type